 - Contact me here for the Enrollment Application and to set up a free 30-minute Meet & Greet in-person or online.
-No obligation whatsoever.
-No pressure.
-It’s a relaxed opportunity for us to get to know each other and see if it’s the right fit.
+No obligation, no pressure.
+It’s a relaxed opportunity for us to get to know each other and see if it’s a fit.

-- Guarantee: If we get started, and if for any reason it’s not helping, I’ll refund the remainder.
+- Guarantee: If we get started, and it’s not helping, I’ll refund the remainder.
 No games and no hard feelings.

-- Students are required to be at the office every Sunday night by 6:00pm at the latest.
+- Students are required to be at the office every Sunday night by 5:30 pm.

-- 6:30pm – 9:00pm : I help students close out the prior week and prep for the upcoming week.
-This includes coaching around all critical habits, such as effectively updating planners, reorganizing school materials precisely, checking the portal thoroughly, dealing with the inbox, as well as focus time for studying and homework.
-I coach each student throughout the night to thoroughly help with this process.
+- 6:15 pm – 9:00 pm: I help students close out the prior week and prep for the upcoming week.
+This includes coaching around critical habits, such as updating planners, reorganizing school materials, checking the portal, dealing with the inbox, as well as focus time for studying and homework.
+I coach each student throughout the night to help with this process.

-- Students may bring food and may leave early if they finish early.
+- Students bring dinner and may leave early if they finish early.

-- When anyone has a big paper or exam, I stay late for them as needed.
+- When anyone has a big paper, project or exam, I stay late as needed.

 - OGN, Open Gym Nights:

-- Students must attend at least one OGN per week, preferably 2-3 nights.
+- Students must attend at least one OGN per week.

 - I am there early and stay late when families need me.

 - Parent Workshops: These are for all parents.
-Be sure to get them in your calendar.
+There are 4 each semester, covering several topics.

 - Come prepared: Always bring all school materials, planners, laptops, chargers, etc. Don’t come in saying “I forgot it.”
 Just bring everything to each session.
 Better to be prepared and not need it than to be unprepared and need something.